HarvardDCENode/assignment-5-rest-api-kurtross/readme.md

+The client-side api test html file can be found at public/apiTestForm.html

 # Assignment #5 - REST APIs
 This assignment is designed to let you demonstrate your knowledge of building a REST API.